hhbo62/Restaurant-Order-Program/README.md

 ## Use:
 Go to https://Restaurant-Order-Program.hhbo64.repl.run
 ## How to help:
-Help with accurate totals. [see issue 1 (https://github.com/hhbo62/Restaurant-Order-Program/issues/1)]
+If you can, open a pull request to help with accurate totals. [see issue 1 (https://github.com/hhbo62/Restaurant-Order-Program/issues/1)]

 ## How to use:
 Under menu, choose an option: **start**, **help**, **about**, or **exit**